- Tracy Gunn

 involves the hydrostatic pressure forcing body tissues into uncompensated air spaces.
 So, we can say that the pressure on the outside is greater than the pressure on the inside.
 It is the phenomenon of a shrinking air space as the pressure rises and the volume reduces during descent, causing pain to the diver.

-Eardrum Rupture is if a diver descends faster than the hydrostatic pressure can compensate with liquids, causing the eardrum to rupture.
+Eardrum Rupture occurs if a diver descends faster than the hydrostatic pressure can compensate with liquids, causing the eardrum to rupture.
 The diver feels a sharp pain followed by instant relief as the rupture allows the water into the middle ear, equalising the pressure.
 The cooler water can cause vertigo and disorientation as it cools the vestibular canals.
 Usually heals without complication but requires medical attention to prevent infection and permanent damage that may be caused by contaminates in the water.

 Swimmers Ear (Otitis externa) Not a barotrauma but very common.
 Results from the pH of the ear canal becoming alkaline instead of acidic due to repeated exposure to water and humidity.
 Symptoms range from an itch, closure of the external ear canal, swelling, fever, and pain.
 Treat the ear before the symptoms appear with an over-the-counter alcohol mix by flushing the ear canal.
 Any wax should be removed periodically.